vlievin/booster-pytorch/README.md

 ## Pipeline: model + evaluator

-The pipeline fuses the model forward pass with the Evaluator and can be wrapped into a custom Dataparallel class that handles the diagnostics and outputs.The output is tuple (loss: torch.Tensor, diagnostics: Diagnostic, output: dict).
-Here is an example for a simple classifier.
+The pipeline handles both the model and the evaluator such as to reach a higher level of abstraction.
+It comes with a custom Dataparallel module that handles the Diagnostic datastructure, so any model with an arbitrarily complex loss function/diagnostics computation can be parallelized across multiple GPUs.

 ```python
 from booster import Pipeline, DataParallelPipeline